simeonpashley/simeonpashley.github.io/_posts/articles/2015-01-27-book-review-linchpin-seth-godin.md

 ---
 title: Book Review - Linchpin, Seth Godin
 date: 2015-01-27 20:01:51

 tags: ["read me"]
-type: post

 description: Seth Godin always inspires with his thought provoking writing and this book is now exception.
 ---

 [![](/assets/LinchPin+Cover.jpg)](http://www.amazon.co.uk/gp/product/0749953357?ie=UTF8&tag=gamedevelcons-21&linkCode=as2&camp=1634&creative=19450&creativeASIN=0749953357)

 I recently finished Seth Godin's recent book entitled "Linchpin: Are You Indispensable?
 How to Drive Your Career and Create a Remarkable Future"

-"*Why are some people easily outsourced, downsized, or freelanced into obscurity, while others have their pick of opportunities?
+"_Why are some people easily outsourced, downsized, or freelanced into obscurity, while others have their pick of opportunities?
 In his most powerful book yet, Seth Godin argues that it's more essential than ever to become indispensable - to become a linchpin.
 Linchpins are the